corshatech/corsha-kong/README.md

+# Corsha Kong Gateway Plugin

-Corsha has developed a plugin to drop into Kong Konnect and integrate seamlessly with Corsha's API Security Platform.
+Corsha has developed a plugin for [Kong Gateway](https://docs.konghq.com/enterprise/) to integrate seamlessly with Corsha’s API Security Platform.

 Corsha's platform provides a novel way to provide zero-trust for machine-to-machine API communication - a dynamic, fully automated multi-factor authentication (MFA) for APIs.
 The platform can be deployed to secure APIs in diverse architectures at the scale and speed of automated cloud and edge computing.
 The platform brings to APIs the same MFA security guarantees that have proven successful with human users – dynamic and continuous verification, a key element of zero-trust strategies.

 Corsha’s platform tightly couples a lightweight authenticator with each API client.
 Once deployed, the authenticator starts developing a dynamic authentication stream out-of-band in Corsha’s Distributed Ledger Network (DLN).

 Corsha has built this DLN on top of a fully orchestrated Kubernetes platform allowing for seamless horizontal and vertical scaling.
 This private, permissioned DLN collects this unique authentication stream for each endpoint over time.

 When the API client is ready to make a call, it now has a fresh, one-time-use Corsha Credential to provide alongside any other primary authentication factors.
 This Corsha plugin for Kong allows Corsha to smoothly integrate into any Kong-powered architecture.
 Konnect Administrators are able to